-Americans have a significant gap in their consumption of fruits and vegetables1 which leads to suboptimal levels of vitamins and minerals but as important is the reduced level of phytonutrients that are consumed daily.
-Superfoods are comprised of fiber, minerals, protein, phytonutrients, and vitamins that have been associated with improvement in health.
-Consuming even small amounts of superfoods can fill the gap of the missing phytonutrient which are highly associated with a reduction in chronic diseases2.
-Prevalence of chronic conditions among adults aged 45 and over have almost doubled since 20003.
-According to the World Health Organization diet-related health concerns are among the leading causes of death in adults4.
+Americans have a significant gap in their consumption of fruits and vegetables1, which leads to suboptimal levels of vitamins and minerals.
+As important is the reduced level of phytonutrients that are consumed daily.
+“Superfoods” are comprised of fiber, minerals, protein, phytonutrients, and vitamins that have been associated with improvement in health.
+Consuming even small amounts of superfoods can fill the gap of the missing phytonutrients which are highly associated with a reduction in chronic diseases.2 Prevalence of chronic conditions among adults aged 45 and over have almost doubled since 2000.3 According to the World Health Organization, diet-related health concerns are among the leading causes of death in adults.4

 Harvard T.H.
-Chan School of Public Health recently published a study in the New England Journal of Medicine which indicated that even small changes in daily diet could improve health status and reduce the risk of chronic disease5.
-These minor changes can be incorporating a superfood like Swiss chard, beets or brussel sprouts into the daily routine of Americans.
+Chan School of Public Health recently published a study in the New England Journal of Medicine which indicated that even small changes in daily diet could improve health status and reduce the risk of chronic disease.5 These minor changes can be incorporating a superfood like Swiss chard, beets, or Brussels sprouts into the daily routine of Americans.
 Superfoods can play important role in improving health outcomes.
-Consider implementing these superfoods into your diet or through supplementation.

 Four Powerful Superfoods